dgarroDC/CustomShipLogModes/README.md

 customModesAPI.AddMode(doomMode, () => true, () => "DOOM");
 ```

 You pass your mode itself with the `mode` parameter.
-Wth the `isEnabledSupplier` parameter you indicate if the mode is enabled (meaning that the mode is selectable) and with `nameSupplier` the name of the mode (using in prompts and the mode selector menu).
+With the `isEnabledSupplier` parameter you indicate if the mode is enabled (meaning that the mode is selectable) and with `nameSupplier` the name of the mode (using in prompts and the mode selector menu).
 You can enable/disable the mode or change its name on the fly with these suppliers, so there's no need to call again `AddMode` for that, for example:

 ```csharp
 // Add the mode but it is disabled for now